mathie/nanowrimo/_drafts/puppet.md

   of Computer Immunology and promise theory (which, as it turns out, has many more general applications).

 Personally, I have a soft spot for LCFG; it pre-dates my attendance at Edinburgh University by a couple of years, but we used it heavily to power the TARDIS project, and I was far more interested in it than the more academic side of the Computer Science curriculum.
-(In retrospect, I really should have realised that configuration management was a 'proper' branch of CS and devoted my final year project to pitching in with LCFG, DICE (the 'Department of Informatics Computing Environment') and what would become LCFG 2.)
+(In retrospect, I really should have realised that configuration management was a 'proper' branch of CS and devoted my final year project to pitching in with LCFG, DICE (the 'Department of Informatics Computing Environment') and what would become LCFG 2, instead of hanging around on the edge of the system-onna-chip group, messing around with Bluetooth.)

 Since then, there has been a family tree of descendants from these two projects: